The-OpenROAD-Project/OpenLane/docs/source/pdk_structure.md

 ## PDK Variables

-This section defines the neccessary variables for PDK configuration file
+This section defines the neccessary variables for PDK configuration file.
+Note that all defaults are for sky130A.

 | Variable      | Description                                                   |
 |---------------|---------------------------------------------------------------|